Foodborne illness causes over 4 million illnesses every year in Canada. The symptoms of foodborne illness include:

 - Mix 15 mL (1 tablespoon) of household bleach into 4 litres (1 gallon) of water; or mix 5 mL (1 teaspoon) of household bleach into 1 litre (4 cups) of water.

-Use Public Health Ontario’s chlorine dilution calculator tool to make up the proper sanitizer strength based on the concentration of your bleach product www.publichealthontario.ca/en/ServicesAndTools/Tools/Pages/Dilution-Calculator.aspx.
+Use B.C.’s FOODSAFE Chlorine Dilution Calculator tool to make up the proper sanitizer strength based on the concentration of your bleach product www.foodsafe.ca/dilution-calculator.html.

-Wash your dishcloth frequently, and change it daily.
-Dishcloths are ideal breeding grounds for pathogens.
-To quickly sanitize your dishcloth, wet it and place in the microwave on high for 1 minute.
+Dishcloths are ideal breeding grounds for germs.
+Use a clean dishcloth every day and wash dishcloths frequently in the washing machine.
+To quickly sanitize your dishcloth, wet it completely and place in the microwave on high for 1 minute.
+Do not microwave a dry dishcloth.

 Don't Prepare Foods When You Are Sick